ZenyWay/worker-proxy/README.md

 > into the worker code, e.g. with [`browserify`](http://browserify.org/).
 > [see below](#webworkify) for a
 > [`webworkify`](https://www.npmjs.com/package/webworkify)-like
-> example, allowing the worker-script to `live-require` its dependencies.
+> example, allowing the worker-script to `require` its dependencies 'live'.

 since npm version `2.1.0` (API 1.1) it is additionally possible to restrict the proxied service methods to a subset of the original service methods: